RunSi/DEVWKS-2601/guide/step4.md

 ###Tabular Parsing

-The Genie Parsergen Package can deal with both Tabular and Non Tabular device output from a networking device.
+The Genie Parsergen Class can deal with both Tabular and Non Tabular device output from a networking device.
 We shall initially explore Tabular parsing

 Consider the output from the show command 'show nve vni'